rhizomatics/autoarm/README.md

 ### Mobile Action

-This works similar to the buttons, except its driven by [Actionable Notifications](https://companion.home-assistant.io/docs/notifications/actionable-notifications/)
+This works similar to the buttons, except its driven by [Actionable Notifications](https://companion.home-assistant.io/docs/notifications/actionable-notifications/).
+See [Mobile Actions](mobile_actions.md) for more information.

 ### Calendar Integration